Let us send you paid writing opportunities in our free email newsletter:

 • Italy Magazine’s team of local experts celebrates the best of the Bel Paese.
 Through sharp coverage that spans culture to food to current events, their aim is to help readers deepen their understanding of Italy for richer travels.
 They welcome pitches from freelance writers and journalists, and their preference is to work with those based in Italy.
 They write stories with travelers in mind.
 Most of the articles they publish range between 800-1400 words.
 According to their pitch guide, they pay between $.15 and $.20 per word, depending largely on the complexity of the topic and the format.
 To learn more, refer to this page.

-• The Land, Food, and Freedom Journal is a nonprofit publication that curates “interdisciplinary conversations about Black food sovereignty, land justice, and art.”
+• The Land, Food, and Freedom Journal is a publication that curates “interdisciplinary conversations about Black food sovereignty, land justice, and art.”
 They publish work within the categories of “Land, Food, Freedom, and Culture.”
 They welcome essays, prose, poetry, reviews, recipes, multimedia pieces, visual art, and more.
-They offer an honorarium of $350 to $750 per piece.
-For details, refer to this page and their rate sheet.
+According to their rate sheet, they offer an honorarium of $350 to $750 per piece.
+For details, refer to this page.

 • Plymouth Magazine is a bi-monthly print magazine that emphasizes the best that Plymouth, Minnesota has to offer.
 They publish insider information and engaging articles about local dining, shopping and leisure activities.
 Stories pitches must be directly connected to the community.
 Pay rates are not mentioned; only that other expenses are generally not reimbursed.
 To learn more, refer to this page.